Conservation Projects at RBG

 Royal Botanical Gardens’ 1,100 hectares is dominated by nature sanctuaries enveloping the western end of Lake Ontario.
 These properties are dominated by three types of habitats: wetlands, forest, and prairies.
 With more than 750 native plant species, 277 types of migratory birds, 37 mammal species, 14 reptile species, 9 amphibian species and 68 species of Lake Ontario fish, the area is an important contributor to ecosystems that span international borders.

 An innovative freshwater marsh restoration venture, Project Paradise includes a range of conservation projects with a long-term goal is to create the underlying conditions for ecosystem recovery.

-RBG’s nature sanctuaries contain about 37 hectares of meadows, which have crucial flowers, food plants and habitat for pollinators like bees and butterflies, as well as open-area birds and mammals.
+RBG’s nature sanctuaries contain about 50 hectares of grasslands, 45 of which are being actively conserved to help this diverse ecosystem thrive.
+Grasslands have crucial flowers, food plants, and habitat for pollinators like bees and butterflies, as well as bird and mammal species that are becoming increasingly rare.

 The Nature Sanctuaries at Royal Botanical Gardens are home too 400 hectares (1,000 acres) of forest ecosystem with over 70 species of trees.